awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enabling-mysql-general-and-slow-query-logs.md

 ## Prerequisite<a name="prerequisite-to-enable-general-and-slow-query-logs"></a>

 If you haven't done so already, install and configure the AWS CLI\.
-For more information, see [Set up and configure the AWS CLI to work with Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.
+For more information, see [Configuring the AWS Command Line Interface to work with Amazon Lightsail](lightsail-how-to-set-up-and-configure-aws-cli.md)\.

 ## Enable the general and slow query logs in the Lightsail console<a name="enable-the-general-and-slow-query-logs"></a>